mariellefoster/plots_and_projects/README.md

 ## Color sorting
 - sort all colors in a picture by RGB values
 - cluster and return a set of paint chip color tones

+## Lessons I've Learned About Myself
+- a blog